RubenvanHeusden/TPDLTextRedaction/README.md

     - `data.csv`: Contains the data with the labels of the different pages
     - `images`: contains the PNG images of the pages.
     - `gold_standard-json`: Contains the json file of the manual annotations from the research.
+- `scripts`: Directory containing scripts to run the detection algorithm automatically on a variety of inputs, with automatic PNG conversion
+- `source/`: Directory with the complete algorithm as a Python class.